melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

   password="' + password + '"
 ```

-Besides the fact that you should never ever save passwords in plain text, there is a much bigger problem.
-What if I
-provide `username = 'admin'` and `password='" OR 1=1'` as input?
+Besides the fact that you should never save passwords in plain text, there is a much bigger problem.
+What if I provide `username = 'admin'` and `password='" OR 1=1'` as input?
 Well, here's the resulting query:

 ```sql
 SELECT